 Voices of Our City’s profile is rising.
 They regularly get booked for events.
 The choir is the subject of a Susan Polis Schutz documentary, The Homeless Chorus Speaks, which aired nationally on PBS.
 They performed a gorgeous rendition of “Amazing Grace” with the San Diego Symphony.
 And the producers of America’s Got Talent asked the group to try out for the next season.

-The choir is also scheduled to take the stage at The Wiltern in Los Angeles on January 23, 2020.
-That will be part of a Homeward Bound benefit show that will include Jason Mraz, Fitz & the Tantrums, Ingrid Michaelson and The Doors bandmembers Robby Krieger and John Densmore.
+The choir also took the stage and opened a star-studded show at The Wiltern in Los Angeles on January 23.
+It was part of a Homeward Bound benefit show that included Jason Mraz, Fitz & the Tantrums, Ingrid Michaelson and The Doors bandmembers Robby Krieger and John Densmore.

 Indeed, there are highlights–but the reality is omnipresent.
 San Diego has the fourth highest number of homeless people in the country.
 A lack of affordable housing hinders efforts to remedy the issue.
 Initiatives to solve the problem seem to run in circles.